8 Feng Shui Tips to Improve Your Home and Life

 Feng shui is the art of establishing harmony in our home by promoting a better flow of chi.
 We can think of chi as similar to the flow of blood in our bodies bringing nutrients to our cells and organs.
 Chi has two energy components, yin – the female, and yang – the male.

 Our home is a reflection of our inner state of being.
 In many ways — how we live can speak stories of how we are on the inside in our hearts and minds.
 Our home can show us signs of our inner being reflected through our living environment.
 When I started to study Feng Shui, I began to realize that there are energies surrounding us.

 We don’t have to be Feng Shui experts to benefit from this art.
-In fact, implementing just a few changes in our homes can make an amazing difference in how we live and feel about ourselves.
+In fact, implementing just a few changes in our homes can make a fantastic difference in how we live and feel about ourselves.

 Here are 8 ways we can use Feng Shui to help us live a better life inside and out.

 The surge of the “Minimalism” movement has become vital in recent years.
 There are countless blogs on the Internet devoted to spreading the benefits of living a minimalist life.
 The idea of living with the bare minimum.
 I agree with most of its concepts but more so with the idea of clearing the clutter in our home.

 We don’t often realize how bombarded we are with too many “things”.
 Our homes can become cluttered quickly since we live in a consumer society.
 We exchange our energy in the form of money to acquire things.
 To be more aware, we must become conscious about the things we buy and the things placement in our homes.